beemirang/deepend/README.txt

 ====================

 A simple test executable test_dynamic_pools executable exercises the pool.
-There are Ada 95, Ada 2005, and Ada 2012 versions of this test driver.
+There are Ada 95, Ada 2005, Ada 2012, and Ada 2022 versions of this test driver.

-In addition, there are binary_trees test executables with two different implementations of a benchmark test, for Ada 95,  Ada 2005 and Ada 2012.
+In addition, there are binary_trees test executables with two different implementations of a benchmark test, for Ada 95, Ada 2005, Ada 2012, and Ada 2022.
     - the implementations (bounded and unbounded) under the folder;
           nosubpools
       performs all allocations using the new operator and relies on